-- 1. Students must be creditable middle school citizens (see discipline information on the following pages in regard to the impact of ISS/OSS on eligibility for athletics/activities. - 2.
-Students must be currently enrolled in and regularly attending the normal courses for seventh and eighth grade, and must be in a full academic load of classes to be eligible. - 3.
-A student is eligible for only two semesters in each 7th or 8th grade beginning with the first semester of entrance in each grade.
-A student who is repeating a grade is not eligible. - 4.
-Students must be enrolled in their school attendance boundary. - 5.
-Students must not accept any award for competing in any junior high or middle school sport except the award given by your school and any award that meets MSHSAA guidelines.
-A student may accept an award for participating in an athletic contest.
-A student cannot accept any money or gift certificates.
-MSHSAA Standard 3.6.2

-- 6. Prior to July 1, 2018, a 7th grade student cannot turn fourteen and be eligible to participate their 7th grade year in MSHSAA activities.
-Prior to July 1, 2017, an 8th grade student cannot turn fifteen and be eligible to participate in their 8th grade year in MSHSAA activities. - 7.
-During the sports season, a student may not participate in non-school practice or competition in the same sport. - 8.
-Students may not practice or compete in a non-school competition on the same date he or she practices or competes for the school without approval of the Activities Department. - 9.
-If a student transfers schools, he/she is ineligible for 365 days from the date of transfer unless there is a corresponding change of residence of the parents or unless he/she meets other MSHSAA exceptions to this rule. - 10.
-A student will remain eligible so long as he/she does not commit an act that might be interpreted as unsportsmanlike conduct while playing or attending a school activity. - 11.
-A student must not fail more than one class to remain eligible the next term or make satisfactory progress in special education. - 12.
-Transferring from one school to another solely because of athletics or activities will make the student ineligible for one full year. - 13.
+- 1. Students must be creditable middle school citizens.
+(See discipline information on the following pages in regard to the impact of ISS/OSS on eligibility for athletics/activities.) - 2.
+Students must be currently enrolled in and regularly attending the normal courses for seventh and eighth grade. - 3.
+Students cannot compete in any sport for more than one season or any but the first two terms they are enrolled in eighth grade, including special education - 4.
+Non-transfer students must enter school within the first eleven days of the term to be eligible to play for that term. - 5.
+Students may only accept an award for participation in athletic contest or achievements that meets all MSHSAA standards. - 6.
+Eighth grade students who reach their 15th birthday prior to July 1, 2018, are ineligible for further competition at the eighth grade level.
+Seventh grade students who reach their 14th birthday prior to July 1, 2018, are ineligible for seventh grade competition. - 7.
+During the sports season, a student represents his or her school by competing in an interscholastic athletic contest.
+He or she cannot compete as a member of a non-school team or as an individual participant in organized non-school competition in the same sport, except for MSHSAA by-law 3.13.2. - 8.
+Students may not practice or compete in a non-school competition on the same date he or she practices or competes for the school without prior permission from the school. - 9.
+If a student transfers schools, he/she is ineligible for 365 days from the date of transfer unless there is a corresponding change of residence of the parents or unless he/she meets other exceptions to this rule. - 10.
+A student who transfers schools under conditions that do not meet the terms of the transfer standards may be eligible to participate. - 11.
+A student may lose eligibility if he/she commits an act that might be interpreted as unsportsmanlike conduct while playing or attending a school activity. - 12.
+A student must not fail more than one class to remain eligible the next term or make satisfactory progress in special education. - 13.
+Transferring from one school to another solely because of athletics or activities will make the student ineligible for one full year. - 14.
 This is only a partial list of standards.
-Ask your coach or administration for any standards in special cases.
+Ask your coach for any standards in special cases.